 Thank you for sharing your stories.
 Taylor, Howard, Robin, Joe, Sky, Kayla, Lenno, Sage, Dawn, River, Jordan, and Willow are all fictional characters, but represent the voices of many of the people that we have heard from throughout the country throughout the development of this resource.
 We would like to extend our greatest thanks and gratitude to those who have taken the time to share their stories and ideas, which have brought this resource to life.

-To book an Aboriginal Communities: Active for Life workshop, please visit sportforlife.ca/community-workshops/ or email communities@sportforlife.ca
+To book an Indigenous Communities: Active for Life workshop, please visit sportforlife.ca/workshops or email events@sportforlife.ca.

 TABLE OF CONTENTS